maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

 ### Float Literal

-- Sequence of numbers
-- Has a decimal point to indicate the fractional portion
+- Sequence of numbers with decimal point to indicate the fractional portion
 - Can also have an exponent `e` or `E` with positive of negative number
 - Can also be written in hexadecimal
   - E.g. `0x12.34p5`